 Applicant must submit evidence of U.S. Citizenship, U.S. National Status, or Alien Status,

 per A.R.S. §41-1080.

 Applicants and designated supervisor must complete and experience log providing information on the required number of experience hours needed for the certification that is being applied for.
-To see specific requirements for each certification, see Steps to Licensure.

 - Experience must have been acquired within ten years immediately preceding the filing of the application.